zzd1992/Adversarial-Defense-by-Suppressing-High-Frequencies/README.md

 ```bash
 python train_base.py train.txt valid.txt
 ```
-Then the model file will be saved.
+The model file will be saved.
 Suppose it is `base.pth`.
 Then train the final model (with adversarial training):
 ```bash
 python train_adv.py train.txt valid.txt -pth base.pth
 ```